libapps/libapps-mirror/nassh/doc/hack.md

 Here is the API that the NaCl [ssh_client] code uses to communicate with the JS layers.

-At the lowest level, we pass a JSON string to the JS code.
+At the lowest level, we pass a dictionary to the JS code.
 It has two fields, both of which must be specified (even if `arguments` is just `[]`).

 * `name`: The function we want to call (as a string).